Doogan1/doc-display-ultimate/readme.txt

 - Save/reset functionality
 - Automatic loading of documents from selected folders
 - Responsive design for all devices
+- State preservation for accordion folders

 **Access:**
 Go to **Document Libraries** → **Add New** or **Edit** → Select "Menu Order" in the "Order By" dropdown.

+**Accordion State Management:**
+The plugin now supports granular control over accordion folder states.
+Each folder can be set to open or closed independently, and these states are preserved when parent folders are closed and reopened.
+This provides a much more intuitive user experience.

 **Available Attributes:**